haydenwalker980/dtel/docs/Customer-Support-Guide.md

 If you want to **un-blacklist** someone, run the blacklist command *again* with the same user ID.

 For a quick reference to decide what is trolling and what is not trolling, you may refer to the Wikipedia article on [Internet trolling](https://en.wikipedia.org/wiki/Internet_troll).

+## Backdooring
+Sometimes you may need extra proof for a troll call report.
+Or maybe you need to join a server to help a user out.
+In any case, you can use `>backdoor <number/channel id>` to get an invite.

+## Broadcasting
+If you're tying to help someone out or want to tell them something, and you can't/don't want to call someone + they dont have a mailbox set up, you can use `>broadcast <numbe/channel id> <message>` to send them a message.
+Only use this for CS purposes.

+## Busyness
+We use a system of a user being "busy" when they use certain comamnds to avoid conflicts.
+Usually a user becomes un-busy when the command is "done".
+However, sometimes a user gets stuck like this.
+You can run `>unbusy <user id/mention>` to free them up.
+If commands still don't work for them, contact a boss.